jcs-elpa/com-css-sort/README.md

 If you don't like the path or file name, you can change it too.
 This variable is relative path to version control root directory.
 ```
-(setq com-css-sort-sort-file "sort-order.ccs")
+(setq com-css-sort-sort-file "sort-order.config")
 ```

 Customize your own sorting order programmatically.
-If you do not have the `sort-order.ccs' file in the version control root directory then this will be use!
+If you do not have the `sort-order.config' file in the version control root directory then this will be use!
 ```
 (setq com-css-sort-default-attributes-order '("display" "position" "top" "right" "bottom" "left" "float" "clear"
 "visibility" "opacity" "z-index" "margin" "margin-top" "margin-right" "margin-bottom" "margin-left" "outline"